skrey/yellow-extensions/features/slider/README.md

 `Pattern` = file name as regular expression
 `Style` = gallery style, e.g. `flickity`
 `Size` = image size, pixel or percent
 `Autoplay` = play images automatically, delay time in milliseconds

 The image formats GIF, JPG, PNG and SVG are supported.
 All media is located in the `media` folder.
 The `media/images` folder is the place to store your images.
 The `media/thumbnails` folder contains image thumbnails.
 You can also create additional folders and organise files as you like.

 This extension uses [Flickity v2.0.9](https://github.com/metafizzy/flickity) by David DeSandro.
 It's licensed under [GPLv3](https://opensource.org/licenses/GPL-3.0).

+## Settings

+The following settings can be configured in file `system/settings/system.ini`:

+`SliderStyle` = gallery style
+`SliderAutoplay` = play images automatically, delay time in milliseconds

 ## Examples